When the administration is trying to dig us out of a deep hole, it's difficult for them to take your personal finances into account.

 And by the mortgage scams, what I mean is that he is simultaneously declaring a home in California as a primary residence.

-Either you live in California and you commute to D.C. and have a second place there, or the other way around.
+You can't have two primary residences, either you live in California and you commute to DC and have a second place there or the other way around.

-He is simultaneously claiming benefits, in a sense, at both ends.
+and made Maryland his primary residence, he is simultaneously claiming benefits in a sense at both ends.

-That's called that personal corruption, and then also be held accountable for these illegal leaks if they are in fact found to be criminally culpable upon further investigation.
+So it would be really nice to see Schiff held accountable on both counts, held accountable for the seeming mortgage shenanigans on the one hand, that's called that personal corruption, and then also be held accountable for these illegal leaks if they are in fact found to be criminally culpable upon further investigation.

-And if there were, and if there are these violations of law, then it would be great to see Schiff held accountable for it.
+but further investigation will reveal whether there were in fact these violations of law, and if there were, and if there are these violations of law, then it would be great to see Schiff held accountable for it.

-In a time when Hollywood continues to peddle moral confusion, cultural decay, Angel Studios is doing something truly remarkable, creating films that inspire and reflect our values.
+In a time when Hollywood continues to peddle moral confusion, cultural decay, Angel Studios is doing something truly remarkable creating films that inspire and reflect our values.

 Their latest release, Sketch, is a prime example.

-Imagine Stranger Things meets Inside Out, but with virtue, with imagination, and heart at the center.
+Imagine stranger things meets inside out, but with virtue, with imagination, and heart at the center.

 It's suspenseful, funny, and deeply moving.